The Proving Duel

 "You can follow Tecovis and help him prepare."

 Pan nodded.
 The group disbanded and attended to their orders as Tecovis and Dense made their way to the dueling rings.
 At the rings, Tecovis sat on a stool and massaged his legs while Pan inspected his armor.
 Slide was the next to arrive with Corporal Kitt in tow.
 The corporal had a ruddy complexion and pointed chin.
 Just as everyone else in the building, she also wore a full suit of lamellar, but she had forgone the helmet like most who weren't actively on patrol or training.
-The bits of gambeson that could still be seen had the symbols of her rank sewn into it and two trophy-tassles hung around the side of her belt as marks for her service.
+The bits of gambeson that could still be seen had the symbols of her rank sewn into it, and two trophy tassels hung around the side of her belt as marks for her service.
 She went straight to the commander as she arrived and began to discuss the upcoming duel.
 Rox arrived last, carrying two swords, two shields, and two padded bronze helmets.
-He handed Tecovis his set first then handed Dense his.
+He handed Tecovis his set first, then handed Dense his.

-"Maker's breath I hate him.
-Why does he always do this to you bossman?"
+"Maker's breath, I hate him.
+Why does he always do this to you, bossman?"

 "Why do you think Slide?"

 Slide didn't answer.
-When he didn't, Tecovis looked at Pan and asked again, "What about you, why do you think he challenges me so often?"
+When he didn't, Tecovis looked at Pan and asked again, "What about you?
+Why do you think he challenges me so often?"

 "I don't know, sir."